-The Legend of Zelda: Twilight Princess: I Wish Zelda Had Been the Protagonist
+The Legend of Zelda: Zelda Should Have Been the Protagonist

 The Legend of Zelda: Twilight Princess is the thirteenth installment in the "Zelda" franchise and for me, it's the last great Zelda game.
 In fact, it's actually the greatest.

 Like most people my age, I grew up with Nintendo.
-But I didn't buy a Gamecube (affectionately known by most gamers as "the purple lunchbox") until my cousin got me into it.
-I saw him playing Mario Kart one day and thought, "I need this in my life!"
+But I didn't buy a Gamecube (affectionately known by most gamers as "the purple lunchbox") until my cousins got me into it.
+I saw them playing Mario Kart one day and thought, "I need this in my life!"

 I played Ocarina of Time (one of the more popular installments among fans), as well as The Wind Waker and much later, Skyward Sword (which I really didn't like).